backdrop-contrib/green/README.md

 ## Using Eyeglass

-It can even be installed as an Eyeglass module! (npm install singularitygs --save-dev)
+Singularity can even be installed as an Eyeglass module! (npm install singularitygs --save-dev)

 ## Notes